mohamed-maad/mock-server-recruitment/README.md

 that the person har been created, followed by different events which signal that an attribute of the person has been updated.

-A person has the following format:
+A `Person` has the following format:

 ```Json
 {